JustABearOz/PoshColor/README.md

 # PSColorizer
 PSColorizer is a new take on [PSColor](https://github.com/Davlind/PSColor), allowing you to customise items in powershell based on your own color preferences.

-PSColozier can use either standard console colors or RGB.
+PSColozier can use either standard console colors or 8 bit RGB.

 ## Features
 * Colors can be set to RGB